w-henderson/Humphrey/docs/src/core/getting-started.md

 First, we create a new `App` instance, which is the core of every Humphrey application.
 We need to specify the type `App` as well, since the app is generic over a state type, which we'll cover in the [Using State](state.md) chapter.
 This shouldn't be necessary since the default state type is the Rust empty type `()`, but it must be done due to current technical limitations of Rust (see [rust-lang/rust issue #36887](https://github.com/rust-lang/rust/issues/36887)).

 We then call `with_stateless_route` on the `App` instance, passing in the path of the route and a closure that will be called when the route is matched.
-The closure takes one argument, the request.
-It returns a `Response` object with the success status code (200), the text "Hello, Humphrey!", and takes in the request to ensure that the response is constructed correctly, for example respecting the `Connection` header.
+The closure takes one argument, the request, which we ignore with the `_`.
+It returns a `Response` object with the success status code (200), containing the text "Hello, Humphrey!".

 Finally, we call `run` on the `App` instance, passing in the address and port to listen on.
-This will start the server and block the thread until the server is shut down.
+This will start the server and block the main thread until the server is shut down.

 ## Adding Multiple Routes
 At the moment, our app only shows a message for the root path, but we can add more routes by calling `with_stateless_route` again with different handlers.
 In most cases, these would not be passed in as closures, but rather as functions that return a `Response` object.
 Let's add another route called `/api/time` that shows the current time.